artem-burashnikov/depinspect/README.md

     cd depinspect
     ```

-3. Install all required dependencies with:
+3. Install Poetry in an isolated environment with:

     ```sh
+    pipx install poetry
+    ```

+    pipx can also run Poetry from a temporary environment without installing it explicitly.
+See pipx [documentation](https://pypa.github.io/pipx/docs/) for details.

+4. Install all required dependencies with:

+    **Note**: Running the command will automatically create a virtual environment and install all dependencies in an isolated manner.
+For details see Poetry [documentation](https://python-poetry.org/docs/cli/#install).

+    ```sh
     poetry install
     ```

-4. After the installation is complete, you can use the tool by running this command inside the project root directory:
+5. After the installation is complete, you can use the tool by running this command inside the project root directory:

     ```sh
     poetry run depinspect [OPTIONS]